 Man says artillery fire caused hearing damage, sues for $10M

-BOSTON (AP) — A Los Angeles man who says he suffered permanent hearing damage when he stumbled upon a ceremonial artillery-firing exercise on Boston Common has filed a $10 million lawsuit.
+BOSTON (AP) — A Los Angeles man who says he suffered permanent hearing damage when he stumbled upon a ceremonial artillery-firing exercise on Boston Common has filed a lawsuit seeking $10 million.

-The Boston Globe reports that A. Michael Davallou sued the Ancient and Honorable Artillery Company of Massachusetts and one of its officers in federal court in Boston, alleging they acted negligently by firing artillery that produced noise and sonic waves capable of causing injury.
+The Boston Globe reports that A. Michael Davallou sued the Ancient and Honorable Artillery Company of Massachusetts and one of its officers in federal court in Boston.
+He alleges they acted negligently by firing artillery that produced noise and sonic waves capable of causing injury.

 The 45-year-old Davallou was in Boston for his Harvard Business School reunion in June 2015 when he accidentally came upon the ceremony.